 Taipei, September 12

-Le Meridien Hotel hosted what would turn out to be the largest of the four Summit sessions, with nearly 200 delegates present.
-We were honored to have Lee Chi-Hsien, the President of the Taiwan Stock Exchange, open the event to update the delegates, primarily TWSE-listed companies, on the Exchange’s plans.
-Following the TWSE, Ms. Julie Wang from the TDCC spoke about advancements in big data at the depository to arm issuers with greater intelligence on their investors.
+The Le Meridien Hotel hosted what would turn out to be the largest of the four Summit sessions, with nearly 200 delegates present.
+We were honored to have Chi-Hsien-Lee, the President of the Taiwan Stock Exchange, open up the event to update the delegates, primarily TWSE-listed companies, on the Exchange’s plans.
+Following the TWSE the Taiwan Depository & Clearing Corp. did the same.
 Leo Seewald from BlackRock, the world’s largest investment manager, joined us in the morning and put forth the issues of “short-termism” and how good corporate governance can encourage and positively impact long-term corporate performance.

 Singapore, September 14